JPMorgan likely to post $4 bln to $6 bln trade loss

 The bank suspended its buyback program shortly after announcing the trading loss because, Dimon said, it wanted to continue building capital to meet higher minimums being set by regulators.

-U.S. Representative Barney Frank, co-author of the biggest reform law to come out of the financial crisis, said in an interview on Thursday that he was troubled by the increase in the bank's loss.

-"The problem is this very highly regarded CEO at one of the best-run institutions had no idea what was going on, how much money he was losing," Frank said.

-(Reporting by David Henry in New York, Alexandra Alper in Washington and Douwe Miedema in London.; Editing by Bernadette Baum, John Wallace and Jan Paschal)
+(Reporting by David Henry in New York.; Editing by Bernadette Baum, John Wallace and Jan Paschal)